-The wine is made from at least 85% Moscatel de Setúbal ( Muscat d'Alexandrie ), as well as small portions mainly of the varieties Arinto, Boal Branco ( Malvasia Fina ), Moscatel Douro ( Muscat Blanc ) and the reddish variety Moscatel Roxo.
-In this case, he may call himself Moscatel de Setúbal.
-If less than 85% for the wine, but at least 67% Muscatel varieties he is only allowed to call himself Setúbal.
-For the remaining 33% but also a number of other white and red varieties permitted, mostly the wine is a blend of different vintages, in particularly good years, there is also one Vintage-Setúbal,
+The wine is made from at least 85% Moscatel de Setúbal ( Muscat d'Alexandrie ), as well as small parts mainly of the varieties Arinto, Boal Branco ( Malvasia Fina ), Moscatel Douro ( Muscat Blanc ) and the reddish variety Moscatel Roxo.
+In this case he can call himself Moscatel de Setúbal.
+If the wine is less than 85%, but at least 67% Muscatel varieties used, it may only be called Setúbal.
+For the remaining 33%, however, a number of other types of white wine and red wine are also permissible.
+Mostly the wine is a blend of different vintages, in particularly good years there is also one Vintage-Setúbal,

 After this stemming the grapes are gently pressed.
-After a relatively short time fermentation in fermenting barrels or large concrete tanks, this is at a alcohol content of about 12% vol and residual sugar below 100 g / l Spriten with pure alcohol (Spirit of wine) aborted.
-The fermentation now stores at least six to 12 months with subsequent Press and Filter, The young wine is now aged in oak or mahogany casks in oxidative expansion continue.
-Some producers, such as Fonseca, are adding grapes at this stage in order to increase the fruitiness added.
-The loss caused by evaporation is replenished by wines of the same age.
-The usual for selected wines Torna Viagem is no longer common.
-The maturation lasts at least five to six years, for special qualities even 20 to 25 years.
-The younger wines are amber, the very old ones cognac with aromas after coffee. caramel and honey.
-The wines have one residual sugar to 90 g / l and an alcohol content of 18 to 20% vol. They are characterized by decades durability out.
+After a relatively short time fermentation in fermentation barrels or large concrete tanks alcohol content of about 12% vol residual sugar below 100 g / l Spriten with pure alcohol (Wine spirit) canceled.
+The digestate is now stored for at least six to 12 months with the following Press and Filter, The young wine is now aged in oak or mahogany barrels oxidative expansion further.
+Some producers like Fonseca add grapes at this stage to increase the fruitiness added.
+The loss caused by evaporation is made up by wines of the same age.
+That used to be common for selected wines Torna Viagem is no longer common.
+The maturation takes at least five to six years, for special qualities even 20 to 25 years.
+The younger wines are amber, the very old cognac with flavors after coffee. caramel and honey.
+The wines show you residual sugar up to 90 g / l and an alcohol content of 18 to 20% vol. They are characterized by decades durability out.